 “I’ve been self-servicing for years without a problem.”
 Self-servicing problems are invisible until they are catastrophic — a note sale falls through, a borrower disputes a payoff figure, a state regulator audits trust account records.
 The absence of a visible problem is not evidence of sound servicing.
 It is evidence that the audit has not happened yet.

 “Generic servicers are cheaper.”
-The MBA’s non-performing loan servicing cost of $1,573 per loan per year illustrates why this comparison is incomplete.
+The MBA’s servicing cost data illustrates why this comparison is incomplete.
 A generic servicer that mishandles one default event — through delayed notices, incorrect payment application, or inadequate documentation — creates costs that dwarf any servicing fee savings across the entire portfolio.
+The math inverts the moment a single loan goes non-performing.

-“I can compare hard money options and handle servicing myself.”
+“I can evaluate loan structures and handle servicing myself.”
 Loan origination expertise and loan servicing expertise are different operational competencies.
-Lenders who excel at evaluating hard money versus traditional loan structures are not automatically equipped to manage the back-office compliance and documentation requirements that protect those loans over their full term.
+Lenders who excel at evaluating hard money loan structures and costs are not automatically equipped to manage the back-office compliance and documentation requirements that protect those loans over their full term.

 What to Do Differently